Nancy0192/nancy_iiitb_asic/README.md

 </details>

-## Lab Session On Combinational Logic Optimization
+##  On Combinational Logic Optimization
-This lab session focuses on optimizing the code by constant propagation.
+This  focuses on optimizing the code by constant propagation.
 We will be using opt_clean to optimize the code as it will remove the unwanted cells and wires.

 Example 1 :